tae-c/tae-datavis/final-project-II.md

 - "Was there a particular visual or segment that stood out, either positively or negatively?"
 - "Are there any additional visuals or narrative elements you'd want to see included?"
 - "Any other final thoughts?"

+## User Research Results

+#### Interviewees
+For my user interviews, I've talked with 3 individuals who has worked remotely in a corporate setting or currently works.
+My first interviewee profiles are as below:

+- 29 yr old, ex-Google employee, currently works remotely for a start-up
+- 40 yr old, works in a hybrid environment for Fossil Group
+- 30 yr old, works in a hybrid environment for an interior design firm

+#### Insights
+Overall, the common feedback that I received about the general flow of the narrative was that it was clear, concise, and "made sense".
+My topic on workplace stress and remote work for the visualization was nothing novel for my interviewees, so it appeared to be very easy for them to follow along.
+Some general positive feedback I received were quotes like:

+- "The illustrations are nice"
+- "I like the use of the US map"
+- "The connections you are building through showing research articles makes it trustworthy"

+However, there were also constructive feedback that I need to consider moving forwards.
+One of the main constructive feedback was that my call-to-action was not too clear.
+My intention was to introduce what a potential solution could be-through building high-quality relationships among coworkers.
+However, my interviewees didn't see that clearly and were expecting a more concrete solution.
+This was great feedback for me, because I was feeling a little bit self-conscious about this exact portion of the narrative.
+I felt that my ending was too abrupt, and hearing feedback like this was definitely helpful for me to gameplan for moving forwards.

+#### What I plan to do
+In terms of overall structure and style of the narrative, I think I will continue to refine as I have them.
+However, I plan to take the feedback from my interviews regarding call to action and building it out further.
+I want to reference a recent interview conducted on senior partners at McKinsey discussing social capital and building better relationships at work.
+The interview talks not only about individual benefits of building social capital, but it also discusses how it benefits organizations as well.
+By leveraging this interview and pulling some of their insights into my narrative, I think I can make the resolution/CTA portion of my project more robust.